Not sure if Boston's The Gourmet Pizza Restaurant & Sports Bar is right for you?

 Potential Mitigations

-- A franchise accountant must conduct a thorough review of the financial statements, including all footnotes and cash flow analysis.
+- A franchise accountant should thoroughly analyze the franchisor's financial statements, including the negative net worth and cash flow from operations.

 High Franchisee Turnover